Shape Monster Google Drawing

 A Google Login is required for both teachers and students to use this Google Tool.
 The district can distribute Google logins through the Google Suite for Education.

-Google Drawings can be found by going to Google Drive and then choose Google Drawing.
+Google Drawings can be found by going to Google Drive and then choosing Google Drawing.
 You can also access it through Google Docs.

 Teachers should create a Shape Monster of their own using Google Drawing to practice using the tools and features.